 Give a gift that ties in with your Dad's hobbies.
 If he likes fishing, don't just surprise him with a new rod or lure.
 Give him the gift but tell him that you have made plans to spend a day or a weekend fishing with him.
 He will appreciate your wanting to spend time with him just as much as the gift.
 Some other hobby-related choices are:

-Rustic Wooden Two-Herb Box: If he has an interest in gardening and can't do it like he used to, give him a gift that doesn't require much effort.
+Rustic Wooden Three-Herb Box: If he has an interest in gardening and can't do it like he used to, give him a gift that doesn't require much effort.
 An indoor herb garden set, such as the one found at The Tasteful Garden, can be displayed in a window and will provide fresh herbs year round.
 This particular set has a rustic look with two herb planters.

 Gifts for the Reader